Importing hosts from text file

 Distributed monitoring (in the Pro version only)

 The Pro version has got additional options on this tab.
 This version of the program supports the distributed monitoring mode.
 This means that checks can be executed by several monitoring servers located in various networks.
 The load can spread over these servers and you can monitor remote networks this way.Here, you can specify a specific monitoring server for executing this host's checks.
-You can learn more about the monitoring server list configuration here: Managing monitoring servers.
+You can learn more about the monitoring server list configuration here: Distributed monitoring - Managing monitoring servers.

 If no monitoring server is specified here, the host's checks will not be run and the corresponding message will be displayed in the status line for the checks.